 "Meditate" and "Use breathing techniques."
+Top tips from people with blood cancer

-Visit 'A mindful moment' to ground and calm yourself.
+Visit A mindful moment to ground and calm yourself.

 Managing fatigue

 Many people who have blood cancer treatment get fatigue.
 It's called cancer-related fatigue (CRF).
 It can be hard to describe to people who haven't felt it.
 It's more than being tired, its different to normal everyday tiredness, and is often not resolved with sleep or rest.
 You will feel tired, but you may also feel weak and be sleepy, drowsy, impatient or confused.
 It's hard when you have no get-up and-go, however, for most people fatigue should improve after you finish treatment.